 All incoming online students will take TFC100.
 This is a non-credit course that introduces students to the format and function of online courses and also exposes them to the history and culture of TFC.

 Tutoring/ Center for Academic Success

 Tutoring and assistance for students with disabilities is available through the Center for Academic Success.
 Tutoring hours for the Fall and Spring semesters are Sunday – Thursday 7:00pm – 11:00pm.
 Students needing assistance can contact Nancy Hyndman at email@example.com.

 Students living within 40 miles of the campus are eligible to participate in athletics.
 Students living further than 40 miles will be considered at the discretion of the Athletic Director.
 Athletics at TFC are part of the NCCAA Division 2 and include the following sports: Baseball, Men & Women’s Basketball, Men & Women’s Cross Country, Men & Women’s Soccer, and Volleyball.
 Interested individuals should contact the Athletics Department.

-While it is not a requirement for online students to participate in chapel, we do make our chapel videos available to students through the Spiritual Life page.
+While it is not a requirement for online students to participate in chapel, we do make our chapel videos available to students through the our Youtube page.
 We encourage online students to view these regularly as another way to connect with what is happening on campus.
 A schedule of upcoming chapels is also provided for students if they would like to plan to attend one or more in person.

 Online students are welcome to participate in clubs and organizations.
 Clubs often meet on campus but occasionally there will be trips and events off campus.
 Students should contact their advisor to see what opportunities are available for students at a distance.